ksytwu100/bookish-sniffle/README.md

 2. Enter password
 3. npm run seed
 4. node server.js

-The server is listening, open the Insomnia Core to run the routs.
+The server starts listening, open the Insomnia Core to run the routs.

 ## Questions
 When the GitHub profile (https://github.com/ksytwu100) is provided, that is added to the section entitled Questions.